StockNews.com Begins Coverage on International Tower Hill Mines (NYSEAMERICAN:THM)

-StockNews.com started coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research report released on Friday.
-The firm issued a sell rating on the mining company’s stock.
+StockNews.com started coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research note released on Wednesday morning.
+The brokerage issued a sell rating on the mining company’s stock.

 An institutional investor recently raised its position in International Tower Hill Mines stock.
-Virtu Financial LLC boosted its position in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 314.9% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 61,808 shares of the mining company’s stock after acquiring an additional 46,910 shares during the quarter.
-Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 55.34% of the company’s stock.
+Renaissance Technologies LLC lifted its stake in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 187.3% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 215,462 shares of the mining company’s stock after acquiring an additional 140,462 shares during the quarter.
+Renaissance Technologies LLC owned approximately 0.11% of International Tower Hill Mines worth $211,000 at the end of the most recent reporting period.
+55.34% of the stock is currently owned by institutional investors.

 International Tower Hill Mines Company Profile